Call 855-750-SOLD

 Safety and access protocols

 If a restraining order, protective order, or other safety arrangement is in place, the home sale logistics need to be structured around it.
-We coordinate showing access, vendor visits, and any required physical-presence events so that no party is required to be in the same space as the other when that violates a court order.
-If you need extra discretion or protective scheduling, mention it during the first conversation and we will work the structure out before listing.
+We coordinate showing access, vendor visits, and any required in-person events so that no party is required to be in the same space as the other when doing so would violate a court order.
+If you need extra discretion or protective scheduling, mention it during the first conversation, and we will work the structure out before listing.

 Confidential first conversation